kakekomu/typeorm-mtdb/README.md

 # typeorm-multitenant-db

-Multitenant management system based on TypeOrm.
+CLI based Multitenant management system on TypeOrm.

-Provides utilities with CLI
+The main purpose is to efficiently manage migration and synchronization in multi-tenant structure.

 ## Prerequisite